(This guide has been updated for 2019.)

 Buying a pure-play training shoe offers all the stability you need, but could prove clunky during runs.
 Conversely, a soft running shoe is more comfortable but lacks the level of support required for weight training sessions.

-1. The shoe should have a minimum heel drop of 4 mm: When weight training, the higher the drop/lift (10-12 mm), the better it is – but only if the running shoe in question is firm and stable.
+1. The shoe should preferably have a heel drop of 4 mm or more: The higher the drop/lift (10-12 mm), the better it is – but only if the running shoe in question is firm and stable.

-2. A firm and stable midsole with a full ground contact outsole: Have you seen a professional powerlifting shoe?
+3. A firm and stable midsole with a full ground contact outsole: Have you seen a professional powerlifting shoe?
 It is super-firm with zero roll and a full contact outsole for excellent grip and stability.
-This is the reason why casual sneakers like the Chuck Taylor, Vans, and skate shoes perform so well in the gym.
-Since we have to consider running too, we’ll tone down the hardness preference a bit and yet stick to stable shoes.
+This is the reason why casual sneakers like the Chuck Taylor, Vans, and cup-sole sneakers perform so well in the gym.

 For the same reasons, shoes with a heel Air Bag (Nike) or adidas Boost are excluded.
 Besides, treadmill running requires a firmer shoe than road running.
 The general thumb rule here is: heavier the loading weight, firmer the shoe.